chrispetkau/nvim/readme.md

 # TODO
 - Figure out the most hyper mod combo useable in Vim.
 Write that to left-pinky-hold in QMK.
 Map window movements using that modifier.
-- Remove reliance on git_add_submodules.bat.
-Figure out the canonical way to sync submodules and get in the habit.
 - Using '-' as a leader doesn't work well in Fugitive.
 Maybe change to ','.
 Need to remap default Vim behaviour for ','.
 - 'gc' to comment a line doesn't have immediate effect.
 Why?
 Is it waiting for another key in the combo?